Queeno11/Data-Portal-Brief-Generator/HC_1page_design.knit.md

 \vspace{0.5em}

-**Human capital – knowledge, skills, and good health – empowers people to achieve their potential and drives economic growth.** This brief tracks progress by Afghanistan in building and using human capital.
+**Human capital – knowledge, skills, and good health – empowers people to achieve their potential and drives economic growth.** This brief tracks progress by Trinidad and Tobago in building and using human capital.
 The Human Capital Complementary Indicators offer a snapshot of human capital investments at four stages of the lifecycle.
 The figures show the latest available data, benchmarked against regional averages.
 The figures also report progress over the previous 5 years.

 \vspace{-6mm}